Chancypro/Hotel_Management_System/README.md

-A hotel management system built with java.
+A hotel management system written in Java.